Advertiser Disclosure

 Given the numerous options, travelers are often conflicted about purchasing points for their trips.
 After all, why purchase points when you can amass points with your everyday purchases?

 This is a fair point and a solution that works for many.
-However, there are some instances where purchasing points and miles can make sense.
+However, there are instances where purchasing points and miles can make sense.
 We will explore each of those options later in the post, but first, let’s dive into all of the current promotions that allow you to receive a discount or bonus on your points and miles purchases.

 Advertisement